uroflavin/roadmap/README.md

 Currently supported is **weighted shortest job first** for objective.keyresults and milestone.deliverables.
 Details on the use in your own projects can be found under **[docs/wsjf.md](docs/wsjf.md)**

+Quantifiers in **HTML Template** are rendered in the following order:

+- if all quantifiers for **weighted shortest job first** are present, only ```weighed_shortest_job_first``` is rendered, and all the calculation bases are displayed as tooltip.
+- if anything is missing to calculate **weighted shortest job first**,  ```weighed_shortest_job_first``` is not rendered but all the calculation bases are displayed.
+- if all quantifiers for **cost of delay** are present, then ```cost_of_delay``` is calculated and rendered, but all the calculation bases are displayed as tooltip.

+If you like to use this feature, please make sure that all quantifiers are present in your roadmap.yml and that unknown values are listed as ```null```-values.

+This gives you the option of managing all data in one place, even if the data is only created gradually during the process.
+As soon as aggregation is possible, the details disappear.

 ## Howto Use

 ### Render Example